 Control of the AIS fixed stations of the AIS-PSS depending on the configuration established by using the AIS Service Management.

 The AIS-PCU is essentially a software process running as either an application on a computer, the physical entity, or as an integral firmware of a dedicated unit.
 It is responsible for the AIS fixed Station(s) configuration, transmission scheduling, and processing of received information.
 The Presentation Interface (PI) sentences defined by IEC 62320-1 are used by the AIS-PCU to interface with the AIS fixed station(s).
-More details on the AIS-PCU are intended to be described in a future Appendix 10.
+More details on the AIS-PCU are described in Appendix 10.

 AIS Fixed Stations